CefView/QCefViewDoc/docs/reference/QCefConfig.md

 #### Parameters
 * `name` The bridge object name

 The bridge object represents a Javascript object which will be inserted into all browser and frames.
 This object is designated for communicating between Javascript in web content and native context(C/C++) code.
 This object is set as an property of window object.
-That means it can be obtained by calling window.bridgeObject in the Javascript code.
+That means it can be obtained by calling window.bridgeObject in the Javascript code

 ---
 ### `public const QString `[`bridgeObjectName`](#class_q_cef_config_1aab1ee01c7697e38b94b8edf961da4b35)`() const` <a id="class_q_cef_config_1aab1ee01c7697e38b94b8edf961da4b35" class="anchor"></a>